 Sammo Hung is an actor, a martial artist, a director and a fight choreographer.
 The featured image is from Eastern Condors.
 When Jackie saw it, he was jealous of Sammo and tried to top him with Operation Condor by having an underground military facility at the end of the film.
 Both end with a mountain caving into the earth.
 Casanova Wong’s jumping kick over the table in Warriors Two was Hung’s way of topping Bruce Lee’s similar stunt in Fist of Fury.
 If Bruce had lived, he may have played the villain in Project A. Imagine Jackie, Sammo and Yuen Biao trying to take on him.

 Sammo was going to be play Chieh Yuan’s part in Game of Death until Bruce opted to have Sammo play one of the other accomplices after a temporary falling out.
 Bruce was to have four accomplices altogether.
 In an interview for the Hong Kong Legends DVD release, Carter Wong erroneously claimed that Lee had wanted him too, but there is no proof of this.
+After all, he is fairly mediocre.

 I’ve uploaded the above image because I thought that it was strange for Bruce to be dressed like a burglar until I came across a still of George Lam in The Owl vs Bumbo (which would have been Dumbo if it wasn’t for D&B Films wanting to avoid a lawsuit from Disney).
 If Bruce had lived, maybe Sammo would’ve remembered or been reminded of the above photo by the time that it came to make this 1984 movie (which is more notable for marking the first time that Michelle Yeoh appeared in a movie so that Yes, Madam! could be marketed more effectively).

 On the HKL audio commentary for Bruce Lee’s Game of Death, Bey Logan claimed that Sammo is the true successor to Bruce in terms of fight choreography.
 That is apt because Bruce proved that he could choreograph a captivating fight between two ordinary people as seen in A Walk in the Spring Rain (1970).
-Similarly, Sammo supervised a fight between Gwyneth Paltrow and Christina Applegate in View from the Top.
+Similarly, Sammo oversaw a fight between Gwyneth Paltrow and Christina Applegate in View from the Top.
 Back to Bruce, King Boxer 2 (a.k.a.
 Bruce and the Shaolin Bronzemen starring a lookalike) inspired Sammo for some of the comedies which he made with Chan and Biao.

 If you were to watch this flick followed by Winners and Sinners before Twinkle, Twinkle, Lucky Stars, you’ll keenly see how he incorporated certain gags from this Bruce copycat film (i.e. four blade-wielding women at a resort and a gun-toting dwarf).
 The transvestite gag of the blade-equipped quartet in the former came from a throwaway scene where Le (whose name would only make sense if he was a French version of Bruce Lee) bumps into a transvestite.
 As you can see from the below image, Steve Martin wasn’t all that original when he used a tennis racket to fight those bullies in Roxanne (1987):